Breword/tmux/Getting-Started.md

 created inside it - may be detached from the terminal where it is running and and later reattached to the same or another terminal.

-Programs run on terminals inside tmux may be full screen interactive programs like *vi(1)* or *top(1)*, shells like *bash(1)* or *ksh(1)*, or any other program that can be run in a Unix terminal.
+Programs run on terminals inside tmux may be interactive programs like *vi(1)* or *top(1)*, shells like *bash(1)* or *ksh(1)*, or any other program that can be run in a Unix terminal.

-There is a powerful feature set to access, manage and organize terminals inside tmux, both interactively and from scripts.
+tmux includes a powerful feature set to access, manage and organize terminals, both interactively and from scripts.

 The main uses of tmux are to: